 - making sure no one tampers with your alarm

-- if you are concerned that your alarm may be faulty, contact the repairs hotline: 0800 085 1313
+- if you are concerned that your alarm may be faulty, report it online or call 0800 085 1313

 Keep yourself and your neighbours safe and don't store personal possessions in your communal areas.
 These can get in the way of an escape during an emergency and pose a fire risk.